NorbertoC/NorbertoC/README.md

 # Hello, I'm Norberto! 👋

-I'm a frontend developer with a passion for coding, anime, and football ⚽.
+I'm a software developer with a passion for coding, anime, and football ⚽.
 In these repos you'll find some side projects, training code, and random stuff that I like to push.

 ## About Me

+- 🌏 Argentinian geek living in New Zealand.
 - 💻 Always on a quest to learn and master new skills and technologies.
-- 🌏 Currently traveling around Tokyo while learning Japanese 🇯🇵.
+- 🇯🇵 Currently traveling around Tokyo while learning Japanese.
-- 🎮 Fun fact: I'm a video game enthusiast.
-If I'm not coding, you'll find me immersed in a virtual world.

 <br clear="left" />